mondoohq/docs/docs/mql/resources/ms365-pack/microsoft.conditionalaccess.policy.grantcontrols.authenticationstrength.md

 id: microsoft.conditionalAccess.policy.grantControls.authenticationStrength
 sidebar_label: microsoft.conditionalAccess.policy.grantControls.authenticationStrength
 displayed_sidebar: MQL
-description: A collection of settings that define specific combinations of authentication methods and metadata.
+description: A collection of settings that define specific combinations of authentication methods and metadata
 ---

 # microsoft.conditionalAccess.policy.grantControls.authenticationStrength

 **Description**

-A collection of settings that define specific combinations of authentication methods and metadata.
+A collection of settings that define specific combinations of authentication methods and metadata

 **Fields**